Our vision

 PANTHER aims to develop, implement and sustain a “ready to use” living clinical research platform which integrates research capacity in clinical care.

-The platform will provide the human and technical infrastructure to timely address LMICs’ medical research questions through a network of equipped and trained researchers combining experienced African research centres with healthcare sites in key population areas and more remote locations.
+The platform provides the human and technical infrastructure to timely address LMICs’ medical research questions through a network of equipped and trained researchers combining experienced African research centres with healthcare sites in key population areas and more remote locations.

 Why is PANTHER needed?